10 Things to Know Before Biking Death Road in Bolivia

 It is still claimed hundreds of people lose their lives on this road every year.

-Recently a 21-year-old cycled off one of the cliffs and miraculously survived, being saved by a ledge.
+For example, a 21-year-old cycled off one of the cliffs and miraculously survived, being saved by a ledge.

-Listen to the advice from your guide who will talk you through the best options for balancing and maintaining control.
+Listen to the advice from your guide, who will talk you through the best options for balancing and maintaining control.

 7. Death Road Cycle Packing List and Gear